wjasper/Linux_Drivers/README.md

      and reboot.
 After reboot, use lsmod is see if the drivers are gone.
 If not, seach the web blacklisting kernel modules.

-9. Q: Under Raspian on the Raspberry Pi, I can not run the test program except as root.
+9. Q: Under Raspbian on the Raspberry Pi, I can not run the test program except as root.
    A: Go to /etc/udev/rules.d and rename the file 61-mcc.rules to 99-mcc.rules and reboot.